Illustration for How to Use Unreal Engine 5 With Perforce Helix Core

 UE5 Source Control: Why Unreal Engine Needs SCM

 Unreal is popular among game development and AR/VR teams.
 That’s because it is a great engine for creating immersive experiences.
-But to manage the many large files that come with using it, your team needs source control.
+But to manage the many large files that come with using it, your team needs a UE5 source control tool.

 Many teams using Unreal also use Perforce version control — Helix Core.
 Epic Games, the developer or Unreal Engine, encourages third party developers using Unreal to also use Helix Core.
 The two tools are tightly integrated, which helps your team work together more efficiently on projects.
 This integration is through the Unreal Editor.